cheunste/notes/avr/notes.md

 Waveform Gneerator can be configured to generate three main types of output: counter, timer or PWM

 Whether you want pins set, cleared or toggled is determined by the output modes

+### Waveform Generation Modes

+When you're configuring the timer/counter HW, the first thing you need to do is what mode of oepration you want the timer/counter operating in

+**Normal Mode**: In this mode, counter counts up until overflow @ 255 (2^8) or 65535 (2^32).
+You use this mode most when you're counting clicks, timing an event or clearing and reading TCNT from your code

+**CTC Mode**: Clear Timer or Compare Match mode.
+In this mode, counter resets itself automatically when reaches the value stored in the OCRnA register instead of waiting until it hits 255 or 65535.
+This is used when we want to set the timer/counter to repeat a given frequency

+### Clock scaling

+If you don't set a clock prescaler, the default is for the timer to be stopped.

+If you need audio frequencies in the range of 100-800 Hz and the CPU clock starts out at 1MHz, you clearly need to divide it down before use

+In the datasheets, there are recommended prescales for desired frequencies

+When configuring timer/counter, the important points to remember aren

+- SEt the waveform mode to either Normal mode or CTC mode by setting the appropriate waveform mode bitwise
+- Select the clock prescaler speed.
+You **must** set these bits because the default value leaves the timer/counter prescaler unconnected (not running)
+- OPtionaly, select an output mode if you like to set, clear or toggle output pins from your timer/counters
+- Instead of togglign pins directly, you can enable an interrupt to trigger on comapre match